Freedom to Read Kits

 Show your support by ordering a Freedom to Read Kit.

-Editorial "I love my freedom to read whatever I want."
-That joyous phrase has been doing its sassy dance in my head since I first saw Franke James’s vibrant illustration for Freedom to Read Week … [Read more...]
+“I love my freedom to read whatever I want.”
+That joyous phrase has been doing its sassy dance in my head since I first saw Franke James’s vibrant illustration for Freedom to Read Week 2015.
+And I can’t think of a better way to celebrate your freedom to read than to dive into the bounty of articles served up in this year’s Freedom to Read review.

-Editorial “There are worse crimes than burning books,” said the Russian poet Joseph Brodsky.
+“There are worse crimes than burning books,” said the Russian poet Joseph Brodsky.
 “One of them is not reading them.”
-Freedom to Read 2013 includes stories about both crimes: Lawrence … [Read more...]
+Freedom to Read 2013 includes stories about both crimes.